UCLA Bruins softball: Infractions

-Sue Enquist era (1997-2006)
+Sue Enquist era (1997–2006)

 In 1989, Sue Enquist was appointed co-head coach with Backus, a position they shared through the 1996 season.
 Enquist played softball at UCLA under Sharron Backus from 1975 to 1978.
 She helped lead UCLA to its first national softball championship in 1978 and became UCLA's first All-American softball player.
 Her career batting average of .401 was the UCLA team record for 24 years.
 Prior to becoming co-head coach, she was an assistant coach under Backus from 1980 to 1988.

 Following Backus's retirement, Enquist became the sole head coach at UCLA in 1997, a position she held for ten years from 1997 to 2006.
 Enquist retired from UCLA in 2006.
 In 18 years as the co-head coach and sole head coach at UCLA, Enquist compiled a record of 887–175–1.
 Her career winning percentage of .835 is the highest recorded by any of the college softball coaches with 800 career wins.
 During her years as a player and coach at UCLA, the Bruins softball team won 11 national championships in 1978, 1982, 1984, 1985, 1988, 1989, 1990, 1992, 1999, 2003 and 2004.

-Kelly Inouye-Perez era (2007-present)
+Kelly Inouye-Perez era (2007–present)

 The UCLA Bruins are currently under the coaching of Kelly Inouye-Perez, who started in 2007.
 A former UCLA catcher, she played under Coach Sue Enquist.
-She was named First-Team All PAC-10 her freshmen year and Second Team All-PAC-10 her sophomore season.
+She was named First-Team All PAC-10 her freshman year and Second Team All-PAC-10 her sophomore season.
 She helped lead the Bruins to the 1989 and 1990 National championship before getting shoulder surgery in 1991.
 She came back the following year and got 2nd team All-PAC-10 honor and won the national championship with a 54-2 record on the season.

 Perez was the assistant coach for the Bruins from 1994 to 2006.
-As her time as assistant coach, she helped accumulate a 617-150-1 overall record, 3 PAC-10 championships, 7 championship game appearances, 3 national championships, and named the National Coaching Staff of the Year award.
-She guided recognizable pitchers and catchers in the game like Stacey Nuveman who became a 3 time PAC-10 Player of the Year, 4 time 1st team All-American, and NCAA's all time single season and career home run leader.
+She helped accumulate a 617-150-1 overall record, three PAC-10 championships, seven championship game appearances, three national championships, and the National Coaching Staff of the Year award.
+She guided recognizable pitchers and catchers in the game like Stacey Nuveman, who became a three-time PAC-10 Player of the Year, four-time 1st team All-American, and NCAA's all-time single season and career home run leader.

 She became only the third coach in UCLA softball history on January 1, 2007.
-So far in her time as UCLA head coach, she accumulated 32 NFCA All-American awards, 67 All-Region honors, and 89 All Pacific-10/Pac-12 awards from her players.
+As UCLA head coach, she accumulated 32 NFCA All-American awards, 67 All-Region honors, and 89 All Pacific-10/Pac-12 awards from her players.
 She brought two national championship back to the university in 2010 and 2019.
 She accomplished her 600th win of her career when she beat the Oklahoma Sooners in the national championship game in 2019.